Popular keywords

 Reduce stress and improve your mood

 Have you ever felt low, but a good night’s slumber has ensured you wake up happy and feeling like yourself?
-Well, good sleep can drastically curb stress or anxiety while enhancing your ability to process any stress
+Well, good sleep can drastically curb stress or anxiety while enhancing your ability to process any stress.

 Think more clearly and do better in school and at work

-According to research, sleep can help memory and learning in two ways.
+According to a research, sleep can help memory and learning in two ways.
 First, proper sleep helps you focus well, and second, sleep plays an important role in memory consolidation, which is crucial to learning and processing new information.

 Get along better with people